Rines Hill

-I had thought of possibly doing something in the Belknaps, but with the cloudy/rainy weather, most of the ones I wanted to do involved views of some sort.
+I had thought of possibly doing something in the Belknap Range, but with the cloudy/rainy weather, most of the hikes I wanted to do involved views of some sort.
 I also tried finding two trailheads for hikes in the Ossipee Range, but with no cell service, I only managed to drive around looking for them to no avail.
-After wasting much of the morning driving around looking for things to do I went to my usual fail safe: look at the gazetteer to see what was in the area, look for access and attempt to do it.
+After wasting much of the morning driving around looking for things to do, I went to my usual fail safe: look at the gazetteer to see what was in the area, look for access and attempt to do it.

-I settled on Rines Hill, which is located in Alton, New Hampshire.
 When I drove down Rines Road I spotted a few recent logging roads that would make good ascent points so I picked one so I could use it to reach the summit area.
-I threw a long sleeve shirt on (I forgot my rain coat) and headed up the steep but short logging road.
-I was surprised to find a rock climbing area when I made it towards the summit.
+I threw a long sleeve shirt on and headed up the steep but short logging road.
+I was surprised to find a rock-climbing area when I made it towards the summit.

 I parked on the side of Rines Road and took this recent logging area up towards the summit of Rines Hill.